Phileosopher/commonplace/bible-1_torah.md

 21. Isaac born, Hagar exiled, angel blesses Ishmael, Abraham makes covenant with Abimelech
 22. Abraham sacrifices Isaac, God intervenes, listed lineage of Nahor
 23. Sarah dies and is buried
-24. A servant finds Isaac a wife with Rebekah, and they are married
+24. the servant finds Isaac a wife with Rebekah, and they are married
 25. Abraham's secondary listed lineage and death, listed lineage of Ishmael, Esau sells birthright to Jacob
 26. God promises Isaac, Isaac lies about his wife, is prosperous, makes covenant with Abimelech, Esau takes wives
 27. Isaac blesses Jacob, then gives an inferior blessing to Esau